Sabrent Rocket Q 1TB Review: Great Low-Cost NVMe SSD

 Theoretical maximum transfer rates are one thing, but the actual user experience is the main driving force for the average PC-building enthusiast.
 Swapping your system drive from a mechanical hard drive to just about any SSD will of course radically improve the experience.
 However, moving between SSDs – even from a comparatively slow SATA SSD to a PCIe/NVMe variety – may result in quite meager benefits.

-To provide some perspective, we compare the Sabrent Rocket Q to the Corsair Force MP510 – a high-end TLC-based PCIe 3.0/NVMe SSD.
+To provide some perspective, we compare the Sabrent Rocket Q to the 2TB Seagate Firecuda 510 – a high-end TLC-based PCIe 3.0/NVMe SSD and other affordable M.2 SSDs including the Samsung 980 and WD Blue SN550.
 First, some numbers from PCMark 10’s app startup test (cold start mode, repeated five times, and flushing the system cache between repetitions).

-The differences are in the small fractions of a second with no clear winner.
+The differences are in the small fractions of a second with no clear winner, although the Rocket Q ends up slightly behind on average, not least due to the unexpectedly slow start-up of the Writer app.

 We also tested the game loading times from the standalone Final Fantasy XIV Shadowbringers benchmark, which should offer a great deal more accuracy compared to using a stopwatch.
 Five different scenes are loaded and the loading times are then combined to a total loading time in seconds.
 A 4TB 7,200 rpm hard drive (Seagate Barracuda) is also added to the mix here.